medullan/navocat-collector/README.md

 The collector application requires jRuby 1.7+ and Java 1.6+.

 ## How to get started?
-All documenation is located on the github wiki at https://github.com/medullan/navocat-collector/wiki
+All documentation is located on the github wiki at https://github.com/medullan/navocat-collector/wiki

 ## Contributing